lizageorge/LearningPython/03_loops/README.md

 ### The *Continue* keyword

-The Continue keyword is a way to skip a value in a list when a certain condition is met.
+The Continue keyword is a way to skip a value in a list when a certain condition is met.\

-Say we're still working with that list of 0-10, but this time, we want all the value to printed *except* 5.
+Say we're still working with that list of 0-10, but this time, we want all the values to printed *except* 5.
 To do this, we would insert the *continue* keyword as shown below.
-This wll make the computer skip whatever code is after the keyword in the loop, and move on to the next index.
+This wll make the computer skip whatever code is after the keyword, and move on to the next index.

 ```python
 for index in range(11):